 We are dependent on certain key personnel in order to conduct our operations and execute our business plan, however, the Company has not purchased insurance policies with respect to all individuals in the event of their death or disability.
 Therefore, if certain of these personnel die or become disabled, the Company will not receive any compensation to assist with such person’s absence.
 The loss of such person could negatively affect the Company and our operations.
 The Company has purchased key person insurance for Kyle LaFond, but the amount of such insurance policy may not be enough to cover the negative affect on the Company and its operations from the loss of such person..
 We have no way to guarantee key personnel will stay with the Company, as many states do not enforce non-competition agreements, and therefore acquiring key man insurance will not ameliorate all of the risk of relying on key personnel.

+The Company is technically a subsidiary of American Provenance, LLC a limited liability company wholly owned by the Company’s founder Kyle LaFond.

+The majority of the Company’s stock is held by American Provenance, LLC, an entity wholly owned by Kyle LaFond.
+American Provenance, LLC may engage in transactions, including reorganizations, mergers, consolidation, sale, or other disposition of all or substantially all of its assets without any input from the Board of Directors of the Company.
+Such transactions may benefit American Provenance, LLC only, with no upside to investors.
+However, such transactions have not been contemplated and are not likely to occur.

+Prior to its incorporation, the Company conducted its business as American Provenance, LLC.
+The Company converted from an LLC to a corporation as part of its seed round in May of 2018.
+At the time of incorporation, American Provenance, LLC contributed all of its then-current assets and liabilities to American Provenance II, Inc. in exchange for common stock of the Company.
+Such contributions have been attributed to Kyle LaFond as the sole owner of American Provenance, LLC.

+Since the Company’s conversion, American Provenance, LLC has been merely a placeholder entity and does not conduct any business.

 Damage to our reputation could negatively impact our business, financial condition and results of operations.

 Our reputation and the quality of our brand are critical to our business and success in existing markets, and will be critical to our success as we enter new markets.
 Any incident that erodes consumer loyalty for our brand could significantly reduce its value and damage our business.
 We may be adversely affected by any negative publicity, regardless of its accuracy.
 Also, there has been a marked increase in the use of social media platforms and similar devices, including blogs, social media websites and other forms of internet-based communications that provide individuals with access to a broad audience of consumers and other interested persons.
 The availability of information on social media platforms is virtually immediate as is its impact.
 Information posted may be adverse to our interests or may be inaccurate, each of which may harm our performance, prospects or business.
 The harm may be immediate and may disseminate rapidly and broadly, without affording us an opportunity for redress or correction.